brooksjoey/Daemon-Accord/docs/SECURITY_AND_COMPLIANCE.md

 # Security and Compliance

-Accord Engine is a **policy-driven automation platform** designed for compliance-safe web automation and data collection.
+Daemon Accord is a **policy-driven automation platform** designed for compliance-safe web automation and data collection.

 ---

 ## Overview

-Accord Engine provides comprehensive policy controls and audit logging to ensure all automation activities are:
+Daemon Accord provides comprehensive policy controls and audit logging to ensure all automation activities are:

 - **Compliant** with legal and ethical guidelines
 - **Traceable** through complete audit logs
 - **Controlled** through domain-level policies
 - **Authorized** based on customer authorization levels

-This document describes the compliance and security features that make Accord Engine suitable for enterprise deployment.
+This document describes the compliance and security features that make Daemon Accord suitable for enterprise deployment.

 ---